-Whisky Cocktail: Lingon 0
+Whisky Cocktail: Lingon

 If you’ve ever had meatballs in IKEA, you will have been offered “jam and gravy” or more specifically “lingonberry jam and gravy”.
 Like me, you may not have had a clue what the heck “lingonberry” actually is.
-One thing is for sure, though, the Swedes ruddy love the stuff – it seems to me that they have it with just about anything!
-So far I’ve been served it as an accompaniment to various savoury meals, ice cream and even in a whisky cocktail!
+One thing is for sure, though, the Swedes absolutely love the stuff – it seems to me that they have it with just about anything!
+So far I’ve been served it as an accompaniment to various savory meals, ice cream and even in a whisky cocktail!

 To be honest, I am not quite sure how I feel about this cocktail, but I thought I’d share it anyway.
 I’ve never really had a cocktail based on a tangy berry before, and it’s quite interesting, at least.
 You’ll need the following:

-- A highball glass
+- A glass tumbler

 - 3-4 ice cubes